-V-CTEC: A new Clinical Trials Training Initiative for everyone in South Australia
+A-CTEC: A Clinical Trials Training Initiative for everyone

 Led by the Victorian Research Translation Centres of Monash Partners Academic Health Science Centre, Melbourne Academic Centre for Health and Western Alliance Academic Health Science Centre, and supported by the Victorian Comprehensive Cancer Centre, Parkville Cancer Clinical Trials Unit, Melbourne Children’s Trials Centre and Alfred Health.

 In August 2022, The Australian Teletrial Program- South Australia (formerly the SA/NT Regional Clinical Trial Coordinating Centre) and the Office for Research in the Department for Health and Wellbeing in partnership with Health Translation SA collaborated to roll out what was then known as V-CTEC for everyone involved in Clinical Trials across South Australia.

 In 2023, the V-CTEC scheme was rolled out nationally and has been renamed to A-CTEC.

 What is A-CTEC’s vision?

 To build the capacity and capability of the clinical trials workforce through easy access to world-class education and training opportunities, at no cost to the end user.

 - Education and training that caters to the various levels of experience and competency of the clinical trials workforce,

 - is relevant to the needs of different settings that undertake clinical trials across all locations and organisations